ganeti/ganeti/doc/design-memory-hotplug.rst

    The ``size`` is the fixed ``KVM_VIRTIO_MEM_MAX_SIZE`` value (the node's hotplug ceiling).

+   The ``reserve=off`` property is critical: it allows sparse allocation, meaning memory is only consumed as the guest actually plugs blocks.
+Without it, the full ``size`` would be immediately committed.

+   The ``dump=off`` property prevents sparse unplugged memory from being included in crash dumps.

 2. A virtio-mem-pci device is added, referencing the backend:

    ::